Backstage

 An interview runs for around 20 minutes and consists of:

-Prior to the interview, you will be asked to prepare a response to a task relating to your specific discipline (Stage Management or Costume Design).
+Prior to the interview, you will be asked to prepare a response to a task relating to your specific discipline (Stage Management, Costume, Lighting or Sound).
 You can bring a presentation, portfolio, mood-board or simply chat through your ideas!
-Whatever works best to share your vision.
-Specific information on the interview task will be added to this page on the 2nd June.
+Whatever works best to share your vision. - A short chat with your interviewer about your experience

 Are there bursaries available?